nameis-DarkRaven/startup/README.md

 ## Specification Deliverable

 ### Elevator Pitch
+It is a truth universally acknowledged that everything in the world is either a duck or not a duck.
 This is a clicker game influenced by Cookie Clicker and based on the evolution of ducks.
 In addition to having a constant stream of dopamine, this game will be educational, providing information about the evolution of ducks and the behavior, appearance, etc. of existing species of ducks.
+Starting as a single cell, you eventually make your way with your army of ducks to dominate all of existence as Duck Supreme!

+### Design

+### Key Features

+### Technologies